UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

 In fact, it is the operator versions that make the ``set`` object "officially" a Set: (`Set ABC <https://docs.python.org/3.12/library/collections.abc.html?highlight=set%20abc#collections.abc.Set>`_)

 Frozen Set
 ----------

 Another kind of set: ``frozenset``

-immutable -- for use as a key in a dict (or another set...):
+This type of set is completely immutable -- for use as a key in a dict or another set:

 .. code-block:: python